 Development Cost

-Utility-based agents costs around $30,000 to $70,000 because they need complex decision-making and utility functions.
+Utility-based agents cost around $30,000 to $70,000 because they need complex decision-making and utility functions.

 Use Cases